 Reasons to File for Chapter 7 Bankruptcy Instead of Chapter 13

-Chapter 7 bankruptcy has many advantages, which we discuss below.
-It's important to keep in mind, however, that Chapter 7 isn't for everyone.
 You must qualify by meeting an income test (called the "means test").
-And for some people, debt is discharged in exchange for giving up valuable nonexempt assets.
+Additionally, debt is discharged in exchange for giving up valuable nonexempt assets.
 A bankruptcy trustee sells these assets to pay creditors.
-For this reason, Chapter 7 is sometimes called a "liquidation" bankruptcy.
+For this reason, Chapter 7 is sometimes called a liquidation bankruptcy.

-Certain liens on property, such as a mortgage, a tax lien, or a mechanic's lien, remain after the completion of Chapter 7 bankruptcy.
+Certain liens on property, such as a mortgage, a tax lien, or a mechanic's lien, remain after completing Chapter 7 bankruptcy.

 2. You Will Keep Future Income

-In general, the property you acquire or will acquire after filing for Chapter 7 is not included in the bankruptcy estate.
+The property you acquire or will acquire after a Chapter 7 bankruptcy filing is not included in the bankruptcy estate.

-These forms of property acquired within 180 days after filing for Chapter 7 will become part of the bankruptcy estate:
+The following forms of property acquired within 180 days after filing your bankruptcy petition will become part of the estate: